pusher/pusher-js/README.md

 Unit tests are simple, fast and don't need any external dependencies.
 Integration tests usually connect to production and js-integration-api servers and can use a local server for loading JS files, so they need an Internet connection to work.

 There are 3 different testing environments: one for web, one for NodeJS and one for workers.
-We may consider adding another one for React Native in the future.

 The web and worker tests use [Karma](https://github.com/karma-runner/karma) to execute specs in real browsers.
 The NodeJS tests use [jasmine-node](https://github.com/mhevery/jasmine-node).